History of North Korea in Timeline

 1910: Formal Annexation by Japan

-1910: Annexation by Empire of Japan
+1910: Annexation by the Empire of Japan

-1919: March First Movement Protests
+1919: March First Movement

-October 1945: Establishment of Soviet Civil Administration
+October 1945: Establishment of the Soviet Civil Administration

-In October 1945, Soviet general Terentii Shtykov recommended the establishment of the Soviet Civil Administration in the northern part of the divided Korean peninsula.
+In October 1945, Soviet general Terentii Shtykov recommended the establishment of the Soviet Civil Administration in the northern part of the Korean peninsula.

-1945: Division of Korean Peninsula
+1945: Division of the Korean Peninsula

 1945: End of Japanese Rule

-February 1946: Kim Il Sung Appointed Chairman
+February 1946: Kim Il Sung becomes chairman

 In September 1946, South Korean citizens rose up against the Allied Military Government.

-April 1948: Jeju Islanders Uprising
+April 1948: Jeju islanders uprising

 In April 1948, an uprising of the Jeju islanders was violently crushed.

-May 1948: South Korea Declares Statehood
+May 1948: South Korea declares statehood

 In May 1948, South Korea declared its statehood.

-July 1948: Establishment of the DPRK
+July 1948: Establishment of the Democratic People's Republic of Korea

 On 10 July 1948, the Democratic People's Republic of Korea was established in the North.